zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         http://localhost:10011/discovery/api/v1/staticApi

     Discovery Services requires authentication.
-In the case of the API Mediation Layer running on your local machine, it is `eureka` as the user ID and `password` as the password.
+If the API Mediation Layer running on your local machine, the user ID is `eureka`, and the password is `password`.

-    This is an example that uses the [HTTPie command-line HTTP client](https://httpie.org):
+    This example uses the [HTTPie command-line HTTP client](https://httpie.org):

         http -j -a eureka:password POST http://localhost:10011/discovery/api/v1/staticApi

-2. Check if your updated definition is effective
+2. Check if your updated definition is effective.

     **Note:** It can take up 30 seconds to API Gateway to pick up the new routing.